 Second, attempts to employ the Platonic idea fall prey to the problem that mathematical imagination can conjure up vastly more structures than are implemented in reality.
 Seek simple laws written in the wrong mathematical language and our investigations will stall and fail.
 Einstein became a mathematical Platonist as part of his later-life search for a unified field theory.
+(The episode is recounted in Norton, 2000.)
 His efforts were stymied by just this problem, since he sought laws that are simple when expressed in the mathematics of tensors and the like on four-dimensional spacetime manifolds.
 Subsequent theorizing in quantum gravity has branched out in the mathematical structures it uses and typically does not posit a four-dimensional spacetime manifold as a primitive.